arda-a/2dgameengine/README.md

-2D game engine with C++ SDL and Lua
+2D game developed with C++, SDL and Lua from scratch without an engine.